seppmail/SEPPmail365cloud/README.md

 ## Prerequisites

 The module requires *PowerShell Core*, mimimum version 7.2.1 and was tested on Windows and macOS.
-The module code wraps around the *ExchangeOnline* Powershell Commandlets, so the Exchange Online Module version 2.0.5 is a requirement as well.
+The module code wraps around the *ExchangeOnline* Powershell Commandlets, so the Exchange Online Module version minimum 3.0.0 is a requirement as well.

->Note: Microsoft promotes to install the preview version of the ExchangeOnline PowerShell Module 2.0.6-preview5 or so.
-DO NOT INSTALL THE PREVIEW VERSION, as our module WILL NOT WORK.

-__Use Version 2.0.5 of ExchangeOnlineManagement, and you will be fine.__

 PowerShell Core on Linux should work as well, but has not been intensively tested so far.